 Percentage of Pay method, the Amortization payment is one of a stream of increasing payments, whose Actuarial Present Value is equal to the UAAL.
 The stream of payments increases at the rate at which total covered payroll of all active members is assumed to increase.

-Amortization Payment That portion of the plan contribution or ARC which is designed to pay amount or a percentage of covered plan compensation.
-The ARC consists of the Employer Normal Cost and Amortization Payment.
+Amortization Payment That portion of the plan contribution or ARC which is designed to pay

 Amortization Period The period used in calculating the Amortization Payment.